MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

   | 211  | ord__YearRemodAdd      | 436.62      |
   | 220  | ord__GarageYrBlt       | 6.25        |

 As expected the overall quality got a large positive coefficient.
+Do note that even though GarageArea gets a non-zero coefficient, GarageCars does not.
+This is because when dealing with highly correlated features, Lasso tends to select one and shrink the coefficients of the others to zero.

 We will use the RMSE evaluation metric, since this is the one that the Kaggle competition looks at.